 Arkansas law requires that no one shall conduct or transact business under a name other than the legal name of the entity unless they file a certificate registering that name, usually referred to as a “doing business as” or DBA name.
 The rules for obtaining and using a DBA name vary from state to state, and Arkansas’s process is unique.

-The following is a step-by-step guide on how you can get a DBA name for your Arkansas business.
-After defining what a DBA name is, we’ll identify why you might want one, how to get one, how to maintain one, and everything you need to know about using a DBA name in Arkansas.
+Although we don’t currently support DBA registration in Arkansas, the following is a step-by-step guide on how the DBA registration process works in the Natural State.
+After defining what a DBA name is, we’ll identify why you might want one, how to get one, how to maintain or renew one, and what you need to know about using your fictitious name within the state.